Yvens16/ultradev/README.md

 ### Requirements

-- Node.js LTS (Please do not upgrade yet to Node 18)
+- Node.js LTS (Currently Node 18.xx)
 - Git
 - Java (to use the Firebase tooling)
 - Docker (to use the Stripe CLI)